Non-metropolitan district: Scotland and Wales

 In Wales, an almost identical two-tier system of local government existed between 1974 and 1996 (see Districts of Wales).
 In 1996, this was abolished and replaced with an entirely unitary system of local government, with one level of local government responsible for all local services.
 Since the areas for Wales and England had been enacted separately and there were no Welsh metropolitan areas, the term 'non-metropolitan district' does not apply to Wales.
 A similar system existed in Scotland, which in 1975 was divided into regions and districts, this was also abolished in 1996 and replaced with a fully unitary system.

 District Councils' Network

-In England 200 out of the 201 non-metropolitan district councils are represented by the District Councils' Network, special interest group which sits within the Local Government Association.
-The network's purpose is to "act as an informed and representative advocate for districts to government and other national bodies, based on their unique position to deliver for ‘local’ people.”
+In England most of the district councils are represented by the District Councils' Network, special interest group which sits within the Local Government Association.
+The network's purpose is to "act as an informed and representative advocate for districts to government and other national bodies, based on their unique position to deliver for local people."

 List of counties and districts

 This is a list of two-tier non-metropolitan counties and their districts.
-All unitary authorities are non-metropolitan districts, which, with the exception of those of Berkshire, are coterminous with non-metropolitan counties.
+All unitary authorities are also non-metropolitan districts, which, with the exception of those of Berkshire, are coterminous with non-metropolitan counties.

 For a full list of districts of all types including unitary authorities, metropolitan districts and London boroughs, see Districts of England.